saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/module.md

 ### Modules in Rust

-In Rust, modules are a way to organize code into separate namespaces.
+Modules are a way to organize code into separate namespaces.
 They help in managing scope and privacy, making the code more modular and easier to maintain.

 ### Defining a Module